mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/fill_layers.rst

 Color
     The second option is not quite as exciting, but does the job.
 Fill the layer with a selected color.

+Simplex Noise
+    .. versionadded:: 4.2

+    A noise generator that isn't Perline Noise (which is what typical 'clouds' generation is), but it looks similar and can actually loop.
+Uses the OpenSimplex code.

+    Looping
+        Whether or not to force the pattern to loop.
+    Frequency
+        The frequency of the waves used to generate the pattern.
+Higher frequency results in a finer noise pattern.
+    Ratio
+        The ratio of the waves in the x and y dimensions.
+This makes the noise have a retangular appearance.
+    Use Custom Seed
+        The seed for the random component.
+You can input any value or text here, and it will always try to use this value to generate the random values with(which then are always the same for a given seed).

 Painting on a fill layer
 ------------------------